Surrendering a Saint

 Saints are a demanding breed.
 They are big, drooly, shed, and snore.
 Most people know that they’re big and goofy and cute and loving; a lot are surprised at the less appealing characteristics.
 This makes it difficult to find homes.

 What kind of home do you want for your Saint?
 Is it an active Saint, one that will require a playmate?
 Is your Saint used to long walks, to hikes, to trips in the car?
 Does your Saint do well around children?
 Strangers?
 Cats?
 Other dogs?
 These are all things that we have to consider when placing Saints.
 They are all factors that can determine a successful placement.
 They are all things that should be given careful consideration.

 Step 4.
 Get Your Saint Ready

 Your Saint will be much more appealing if it’s clean, well-groomed and healthy.
 First, take it to the vet for a checkup.
-Your Saint will need a heartworm test, a DHLP, and a rabies vaccination if it hasn’t one within the last 6 months.
+Get copies of vaccination records as well as records for any other treatments they have undergone.
 Be sure to tell the vet about any behavior problems so they can rule out physical causes.
 A healthy, clean, up-to-date-on-shots Saint is much easier to place than a dirty, poorly-maintained Saint.

 If your Saint isn’t spayed or neutered, do it now!
 Don’t waste your time trying to sell your Saint as “breeding stock” even if it’s AKC-registered.
 Frankly, no reputable Saint breeder will want it unless he came from a well-known show dog fancier in the first place.
 The only kind of “breeder” who’ll be interested in your Saint will be a puppy mill or a dog broker.
 Brokers seek out unaltered purebreds for resale to puppy mills or research laboratories.
 That’s not the kind of future you want for your Saint.